Penn Valley, Pennsylvania: Geography

-Penn Valley is located between Merion and Gladwyne in the heart of the northern tier of communities belonging to the Philadelphia Main Line, a part of suburban Philadelphia named after the Pennsylvania Railroad's original rail line to the West.
+Penn Valley is located between Narberth and Gladwyne in the heart of the northeastern tier of communities belonging to the Philadelphia Main Line, an area in suburban Philadelphia named after the Pennsylvania Railroad's original rail line to the West.
 The railroad runs from 30th Street Station in downtown Philadelphia due west through the communities of Overbrook, Merion, Narberth/Penn Valley, Wynnewood, Ardmore, Haverford, Bryn Mawr, Rosemont, Villanova, Wayne, Strafford, Saint Davids, Devon, Berwyn, Daylesford, and Paoli.

 Most of Penn Valley is residential, except for parts of Montgomery Avenue, which separates the western part of Penn Valley from the borough of Narberth, its post office cousin.

 Penn Valley is only a valley in some places.
 The Merion part of Penn Valley slopes steeply down General Lafayette Road and Woodbine Avenue to Gulley Run Creek, a tributary of Mill Creek; Hollow Road slopes more gradually down toward the Schuylkill River and an east-only entrance to the Schuylkill Expressway into an old ravine that ends in the river; and Conshohocken State Road/PA Route 23 slopes steeply from the gates of the former Penshurst Estate down to a hollow where it meets Mill Creek Road and bends in a 90-degree angle toward the steep slope that leads into the village of Gladwyne.

 The highest point in Penn Valley is on the ridge above the playing fields of Welsh Valley Middle School, from which the tallest skyscrapers of Center City Philadelphia may easily be seen.
-Elevation at that point is 380 feet above Hagy's Ford Road.
+Elevation at that point is 380 feet above sea level.